sanya-17/Roulette/README.md

 # Roulette

-An app for the indecisive, after registering for an account, users can create decisions from which a choice is picked at random
+An app for the indecisive; after registering for an account, users can create decisions from which a choice is picked at random.
+Building with Python, Flask, SQLAlchemy backend and Bootstrap4 front end